Wondering what to expect after back fusion surgery? Common questions about recovery are:

 What, if anything, could go wrong at this stage?

 To set the stage for a discussion about recovery, you need to understand how spinal fusion works.
 Your spine is a stack of bony vertebrae all connected together.
-Discs provide cushioning and movement between each vertebral body, and facet joints at each level of your spine control excess movement.
-During fusion, your surgeon removes the disc material and all or part of the facet joints, packs the space with bone graft, and then inserts spacers, screws, and rods into the bones to temporarily hold everything in place.
+Discs provide movement between each vertebral body, and facet joints at each level of your spine control these movements.
+During fusion, your surgeon removes the disc material and all or part of the facet joints, packs the space with bone graft, and inserts spacers, screws, and rods into the bones to temporarily hold everything in place.
 Eventually, the bone graft fuses, the body heals, and what were once two separate vertebrae are now joined as one solid mass of bone.

-For most patients, growth simply takes time.
+- For most patients, bone growth simply takes time.
 For others, however, the bone never heals completely adequately; it’s a condition we call pseudarthrosis, or nonfusion.
-Because the bone never fully welds together, motion may continue across the area, causing pain and loosening of the hardware.
-Normally, the time it takes for bones to fully fuse is approximately four to five months, but it can take up to a year.
+Because the bone never fully welds together, motion may continue across the area, causing pain, loosening, and even breakage of the hardware.
+Normally, the time it takes for bones to fully fuse is approximately four to five months, but in some cases it can take up to a year.
 If it still hasn’t happened after eight months, the condition is referred to as a “delayed union” or “delayed healing”; it becomes pseudarthrosis if healing is still incomplete after one year.
 The treatment for pseudarthrosis is a second attempt at fusion by adding some additional bone grafting.

 Would you rather avoid fusion?
-Download this free brochure about a new procedure, BalancedBack® Total Joint Replacement, that will restore your spinal health faster.
+Download this free brochure about a new procedure, BalancedBack Total Joint Replacement, a motion alternative to spinal fusion.

 Four to six weeks—only walking and sitting.
 No major exercises.